BartMassey/parseargs/README.md

 The 0.2.0.2 release fixes the botched release of 0.2.0.1.
 Sigh.

+The 0.2.0.3 release fixes the missing `Args` constructor documentation of 0.2.0.2.

 This library is not what I set out to build.
 It definitely could also use some work.
 However, I use it all the time for writing little programs.
 I thought others might find it